eurekaclinical/eurekaclinical-ontology/README.md

 #### EK_MODIFIER_INTERP
 When i2b2 modifiers are specified as records in an i2b2 metadata table, there is insufficient metadata for Eureka!
 Clinical to map a modifier to a Eureka!
 Clinical property.
 The EK_MODIFIER_INTERP table annotates such modifier records to indicate the modifier to which they belong.
 #### EK_TEMP_UNIQUE_IDS
 A temporary table for caching EK_UNIQUE_ID values during retrieval of metadata.
+Should be cleared at the end of transactions.

 #### EK_TEMP_PROPERTIES
 A temporary table to caching Eureka!
 Clinical property information during retrieval of metadata.
+Should be cleared at the end of sessions.

 ## Running liquibase with the changelog files
 There are two ways to run liquibase on Eureka!
 Clinical project, both described in the [liquibase documentation](http://www.liquibase.org/documentation/index.html):